Hybrid renormalization for distribution amplitude of a light baryon in large momentum effective theory: Introduction

-In contrast to the extensive studies of meson LCDAs???including a few moments~\cite{Bali:2017ude, RQCD:2019osh} and $x$-dependent distributions~\cite{Zhang:2017bzy,Chen:2017gck,Zhang:2020gaj,Gao:2022vyh,Holligan:2023rex,Hua:2020gnw, LatticeParton:2022zqc,Baker:2024zcd,Cloet:2024vbv} from lattice QCD, as well as phenomenological approaches such as QCD sum rules~ \cite{Chernyak:1981zz,CLEO:1997fho, BaBar:2009rrj, Belle:2012wwz} and Dyson???Schwinger equations ~\cite{Chang:2013pq,Cui:2020tdf,Roberts:2021nhw}, the investigation of baryon LCDAs remains significantly less developed.
-The most commonly used estimates still originate from the Chernyak???Ogloblin???Zhitnitsky (COZ) model \cite{Chernyak:1987nu}, proposed several decades ago within the QCD sum rule framework.
+In contrast to the extensive studies of meson LCDAs-including a few moments~\cite{Bali:2017ude, RQCD:2019osh} and $x$-dependent distributions~\cite{Zhang:2017bzy,Chen:2017gck,Zhang:2020gaj,Gao:2022vyh,Holligan:2023rex,Hua:2020gnw, LatticeParton:2022zqc,Baker:2024zcd,Cloet:2024vbv} from lattice QCD, as well as phenomenological approaches such as QCD sum rules~ \cite{Chernyak:1981zz,CLEO:1997fho, BaBar:2009rrj, Belle:2012wwz} and Dyson-Schwinger equations ~\cite{Chang:2013pq,Cui:2020tdf,Roberts:2021nhw}, the investigation of baryon LCDAs remains significantly less developed.
+The most commonly used estimates still originate from the Chernyak-Ogloblin-Zhitnitsky (COZ) model \cite{Chernyak:1987nu}, proposed several decades ago within the QCD sum rule framework.
 Recently, several lowest moments of octet baryons have been computed on the lattice using the operator product expansion (OPE) \cite{Bali:2015ykx,RQCD:2019hps,Bali:2024oxg}, but these results remain insufficient for the precision required in phenomenological studies of baryonic decays.